You pay National Insurance contributions to qualify for certain benefits including the State Pension.

 - Class 2 National Insurance when you reach State Pension age (or up to 4 months after this to pay off any contributions you owe)

-- Class 4 National Insurance from the start of the tax year after the one in which you reach State Pension age
+- Class 4 National Insurance from 6 April (start of the tax year) after you reach State Pension age